 QVA Reaffirmed by CTA Board of Directors

 The CTA Board of Directors has reaffirmed its support of the Quantity Variance Adjustment (QVA) provision in the Master Coal Purchase and Sales Agreement.
 QVA addresses volumetric mismatches in Over-the-Counter (OTC) contracts.
-Final review and approval of the measure will be presented to the CTA’s membership at the 2009 Annual Business Meeting on December 7 in New York City, held as part of the Coal Trading Conference.
+Final review and approval of the measure was presented to the CTA’s membership at the 2009 Annual Business Meeting as part of the Coal Trading Conference.

 - News Release on the QVA Provision in the Master Agreement